Kazenzi/Kazenzi/README.md

 - 👋 Hi, I’m @Kazenzi
 - 👀 I’m interested in  web development
 - 🌱 I’m currently learning android development
-- 💞️ I’m looking to collaborate on web and android projects
+- 💞️ I’m looking forward to collaborate on web and android projects
 - 📫 How to reach me jacintakazenzi99@gmail.com

 <!---